maciekiwaniuk/minesweeper/README.md

 > ###
 > ### Online: https://maciekiwaniuk-minesweeper.herokuapp.com/

-- The whole application is made in JavaScript ES6.
+- Application is made in JavaScript ES6.
-- Application is responsive, made with clear CSS.
+- Web app is responsive, made with clear CSS.
 - User can choose one of two available languages - English and Polish.

 # Installation